164432544/ConDragonEN/Readme.md

 localstorage.languageType = "en"
 ```

---This will change the prefered language setting on the app, if you go like this, the game will have some word translated
+*This will change the prefered language setting on the app, if you go like this, the game will have some word translated
-But majority of things will be blank.--
+But majority of things will be blank.*

 After that type in the console :